 Understanding Penalties For DUI Arrest In the District of Columbia

-The majority of the penalties depend on the number of driving offenses within 15 years.
-For first-time offenders, a judge may decide whether to appoint a fine, jail time, or both.
-On the other hand, for the second or subsequent offenses, jail time is mandatory.
+Most penalties depend on the number of driving offenses within 15 years.
+For first-time offenders, a judge may decide whether to appoint a fine, jail time or both.
+On the other hand, jail time is mandatory for the second or subsequent offenses.
 Your DUI defense might change that.

 Additional Washington DC DUI Penalties

 It is essential to know that if drivers refuse a DUI/DWI breathalyzer test, their driver’s licenses will be suspended.
 Your driver’s license might be suspended for up to 1 year, but this only applies to your first-time refusal.

 For motor vehicle drivers under the age of 21, the District of Columbia employs a Zero Tolerance Law.
 They cannot buy, consume, or possess any alcoholic drinks.

 There are also severe penalties for cab drivers or those driving a commercial vehicle.
 A driver can be sentenced to 180 days in jail, a driver’s license revocation, and a minimum of five days in prison.